 For as long as I can remember, I wanted to be a teacher.
 As a child, I loved school and learning and wanted to work in that sort of environment when I grew up.
 Along the way I also developed a passion for the natural sciences.
 Ultimately, I decided not to pursue a teaching certificate but did continue on the natural science path with both my under-graduate and graduate degrees.
 I sort of fell into medical writing about 10 years ago –not really knowing that medical writing was a thing before then.
 I truly enjoy my job as a medical writer because it allows me to teach natural science concepts through a multitude of means and media.
 It’s really exciting to take scientific material and present it in a way that is easy to understand and intuitive to use for both patients and medical professionals alike.

 Hi, I am Kai Kurenbach, a digital project manager at infill.

 In the past I specialized in creating eLearnings and webcasts.
-Today, my main focus is advising clients on their websites, implementing their changes and planning and performing live webinars.
+Today, my main focus is advising clients on their websites, implementing their changes and planning and implementing live webinars.
 I also support my colleagues in their projects, adding my insights and honing my programming expertise at the same time.
 I am a good team player and like the challenge of finding a perfect solution for our clients.